6.15pm – 7.45pm Monday 5 June, 2017 – Peckham Library, SE15 5JR

 Join us for relaxed informal discussions about field recording, audio walks, soundscape composition, immersive performances, geo-located media and digital live art performances, in which we share ideas, compositions and walks and explore how sound (and video) can contribute to an enhanced experience out and about on foot.

 Taking place on the First Monday of every month; whether you are novice or an expert, producer, performer or interested participant, do come and join in.
-The content of the events are decided upon by the participants, but follow a pattern, of a talkshop one month, the following month, by walkshops (testing our audio, geo-located, or sound walks), and the third month by a listening salon in a 3D sound suite.
+The content of the events are decided upon by the participants, but follow a pattern, of a talkshop one month, the following month, by walkshops (testing our audio, geo-located, or sound walks or undertaking some field recording), and the third month by a listening salon in a 3D sound suite.

 An agenda for each Salon will be devised at the preceding month’s event, otherwise it is an informal discussion.
 There is no charge – all we ask is that you let us know if you are coming by registering here and telling us about your areas of interest and any works you may have recorded or composed.
 When an opportunity occurs we may go outside to field test or make recordings.
 Please bring your own headphones and sound player.